EdDeAlmeidaJr/sic_search/README.md

-# Sic
+# SIC

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/sic`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+SIC = Standard Industrial Classification

-TODO: Delete this and the text above, and describe your gem
+Every industry in the USA has a SIC code and sometimes you need to know what this code means.
+This is what this Ruby gem does.

 ## Installation